-Melbourne is a very special city; a mix of funky neighborhoods, delicious food, beaches, culture, easy to get around, friendly people…take a deep breath…exciting nightlife, animal sanctuaries and a convenient base from which to explore other areas.
+Reasons to visit Melbourne?
+Take your pick.
+Melbourne is a very special city; a mix of funky neighborhoods, delicious food, beaches, culture, easy to get around, friendly people…take a deep breath…exciting nightlife, animal sanctuaries and a convenient base from which to explore other areas like the wine regions.
 Let me share some of the things that make this city so special.

 1. The trams in the city center are free.
 Let me repeat, the trams are free!
 There is also a bus that travels just about anywhere you want to go for just $10 per 24hour period.
 Start at Federation Square, in the heart of Melbourne, to get your bearings at one of the most efficiently run information centers I’ve ever visited, and take it from there.
 You can also get maps and book excursions here (and use the bathroom!)
 Federation Square is a destination on its own with trendy restaurants, a cultural center and an exhibition center.
 They had a craft beer sampling event when we were there.
 Ah, a city after my own heart.

 2. Its got lots of Australians.
 During our time in Melbourne, we were stopped by no less than 4 total strangers asking if they could help us find a location.
 While waiting for a bus we realized the smallest bill we had was $50 note.
 A woman who was also waiting offered to change our $50 bill for us so we could board the bus.
 A tap-dancing museum guard regaled us with non-stop jokes and 92-year-old Reggie, pictured below, gave us a detailed history of his city.
 These are friendly, outgoing people that make you feel they are happy you are in their city.

 3. Its got lots of every other ethnic group too.
 Melbourne is a multicultural city with many ethnic neighborhood enclaves; Chinatown, Little Italy, The Greek Precinct.